abhishek-archlinux/AnimeWatch/README.md

 6. Sometimes application launcher does not launch the application because of some configuration issues in .desktop file.
 In such cases try changing 'Terminal=True' to 'Terminal=false' in the file '/usr/share/applications/AnimeWatch.desktop'.
 If it does not solve the problem then open terminal and execute the command 'anime-watch' to see the error output.

-7. In Plsma 5.8, the application does not closes even after clicking on close button on title bar or using ALT+F4.
-Therefore, plasma users have to exit application by right clicking the tray icon and selecting the exit option.
+7. In Plsma 5.8, the application does not close even after clicking on close button on title bar or using ALT+F4.
+Therefore, plasma users have to exit application by right clicking the tray icon and selecting the exit option, or using exit button in player itself.
 Tray icon remains hidden in the plasma panel, which users need to first un-hide by manually adjusting plasma tray settings.

+8. On Windows if 'lxml' can't be installed using pip then try finding binary available for it from other sources on the internet.

+9. On Windows, If fetching of web pages is very slow using pycurl, then try changing pycurl to 'curl' or 'wget' in 'other_options.txt' file located in '~\.config\AnimeWatch' folder.

 ####Troubleshooting for common method